pasdoc/pasdoc/tests/README.md

     1st time the cache directory is empty and pasdoc writes the cache, 2nd time pasdoc should read everything from the cache.
-    The script then checks that pasdoc's output was identical each time (comparing them with `diff -u', so you get diff on output if something does not match).
+    The script then checks that pasdoc's output was identical each time (comparing them with `diff -u`, so you get diff on output if something does not match).

     This somehow checks that writing the cache and reading the cache and writing documentation basing on information obtained from the cache (instead of from parsing units) works OK.

-    Everything is read/written to a temporary directory scripts/check_cache_tmp/, that is removed at the beginning and at the end of the script.
+    Everything is read/written to a temporary directory `scripts/check_cache_tmp/`, that is removed at the beginning and at the end of the script.
     (It's removed at the beginning, and also by `make clean`, just to make sure that no garbage is left there, in case script failed